Guinea, Mali: ECOWAS to hold extraordinary summit on political situations

 From Aidoghie Paulinus, Abuja

-The Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS), has convened another extraordinary summit on the political situations in the Republics of Guinea and Mali.
+An extraordinary summit of the Authority of Heads of State and Government of the Economic Community of West African States (ECOWAS) will hold today in Accra, Ghana to discuss the political situations in Guinea and Mali.

-The ECOWAS Commission, in a statement issued in Abuja, disclosed that the summit will hold in Accra, Ghana, on November 7, 2021.

-Recall that the Authority of ECOWAS Heads of State and Government held an extraordinary summit on September 16, 2021, on the political situations in the Republic of Guinea and Mali.
+The ECOWAS Commission disclosed this in a statement in Abuja.
+Recall that the Authority of ECOWAS Heads of State and Government had previously held an extraordinary summit on September 16, 2021, on the two countries.

 The ECOWAS Commission stated that after the summit, a high-level delegation was deployed to Guinea to convey the decisions of the authority.